-In January of 1995, the information technology industry assoclations of the U.S., Europe and Japan (III, SUBORIT and JRIDA) agreed to a set of industry recommandations to the G-7 Meeting in Brussels of the Global information infrastructure (GII): One of their key recommendations was to aliminate tariffs in the information technology meeter through the adoption of an information rechnology Agreemant (IIR), Rabid conclusion of the first should be objective of climinating information technology tariffs should be is an information between the broader contraction of the first the information of the first should be directed in the broader contact of the GII is an areas resulting in the ranoval of all existing barriers and obstacles to open trade.
-The specific recommandation stated, "To achieve markat access necessary to build the GII, all tariffs affecting information technology and telecommunications technology products and components, including semiconductors, must be eliminated."
-Since that statement, Canada site industry association (ITAC) has also lent its support to this principle.
+In January of 1995 the difformation technology industry associations of the U.S. Europe and Japan (III; EUROBIT and JEIDA) agreed to a set of industry recommendations to the G-7 Meeting in Brussels on the Global information Infrastructure (GII).
+One of their key recommendations was to aliminate tariffs in the information technology sector through the adoption of an Information Technology Agreement (ITM).
+Rapid conclusion of the ITA's objective of climinating information tacking logy tariffs should be used in the broader context of their GII issue areas resulting in the ramoval of all existing barriers and obstacles to open trade.
+The specific recommendation stated, To achieve market access decessary to build the GII, all tariffs affecting information technology and talecommunications technology products and components, including semiconductors, must be eliminated.
+Since that Statement, Canada's IT industry association (ITAC) has also lent its support to this principle.

-ITI, EUROBIT, JEIDA and ITAC have since supported an initiative called the Information Technology Agreement that would eliminate all taxiffs on information technology and telecommunications products no later than January 1, 2000.
-Products covered under this Agreement include:
+ITI, EUROBIT, JEIDA and ETAC have since supported an initiative called the Information Technology Agreement that would eliminate all taxiffs on information technology and telecommunications products no later than January 1, 2000, Products covered under this Agreement include:

 - Computer Hardware (including all computer peripherals and multimedia/multifunctional products)

-- Semiconductors, Integrated Circuits and other electronic components (including, for example, transistors, crystals and resistors)
+- Semiconductors, Integrated Circuits and other electronic components (including, for example, transistors, crystals and resistors).

-- Semiconductor Hanufacturing Equipment
+- Semiconductor Manufacturing Equipment

 - Computer and Telecommunications Software

-- Ielecommunications Equipment
+- Telecommunications Equipment

-- Parts and accessories of the abova
+- Parts and accessories of the above

-The realization of an ITA would make the Global Information Society as widely accessible as possible through the elimination of the remaining customs tariffs on a range of IT products: Elimination of tariffs on IT equipment will make these products and services available to a wider segment of the world's population by significantly lowering costs.
-This will enable more businesses and people to experience the productivity gains made possible through technology and creats a more competitive world market.
+The realization of an ITA would make the Global Information society as widely accessible as possible through the elimination of the remaining customs taxiffs on a range of IT products: Elimination of taxiffs on IT equipment will make these products and services available to a wider segment of the world's population by significantly lowering costs.
+This will enable more businesses and people to experience the productivity gains made possible through technology and create a more competitive world market.

-This agreement only addresses the elimination of all information tochnology tariffs on a most-favored nation basis and does not sock to include agreements of any non-tariff or non-IT product issues
+This agreement only addresses the elimination of all information to the companion of all information to the companion basis and does not sock to include agreements on any non-tariff or non-IT product lesues

-At the November 1995 Trangatlantić Business Dialogue in Seville, over 120 American and European corporate leaders advocated the conclusion of an ITA by December 1996.
+At the November 1995 Transatlantic Business Dialogue in Seville, over 120 American and Edropean corporate leaders advocated the conclusion of an ITA by December 1996.
 A month later in Madrid, the EU and US governments agreed to a New Transatlantic Aganda Plan that also endorsed an ITA.